CHIEF EXECUTIVE OFFICER

 Sierra has lived in Missoula for about thirteen years and graduated from the University of Montana in 2019 with a Bachelor's degree in Social Work and minor in African-American Studies.
 While living in Montana as a young Black woman has presented challenges, Sierra has been able to work with organizations as well as individuals who have fostered her passion for social and racial justice.
 Sierra now works as a Youth Programs Specialist at EmpowerMT where her main focus is to create a youth group for BIPOC youth.
 In her spare time, Sierra likes to embroider, read, and watch awful reality tv.

-Rae Peppers is a member of the Crow Tribe and a member of the Whistling Water Clan; she has been married 33 years to Jim Peppers, Northern Cheyenne, has raised four children and resides in Lame Deer, Montana.
-Rae is committed to public service.
-She has served Montanans as a State Representative in the Montana Legislature for multiple legislative sessions.
+Rae Peppers (Whistling Water Woman) is a member of the Crow Tribe and a member of the Whistling Water Clan; she has been married 33 years to Jim Peppers, Northern Cheyenne, has raised four children and resides in Lame Deer, Montana.
+Rae is committed to public service for all people.
+She has served 8 years as a State Representative in the Montana State Legislature.
 Rae successfully led the charge to reform Montana law to better respond to and help with the epidemic of Missing and Murdered Indigenous Women and Girls, in particular the reporting of missing children.
 She is a strong supporter of U.S. military veterans and spearheaded efforts to establish scholarships for Montana Purple Heart recipients.
-Rae is a business woman and rancher at H-Diamond Ranch.
+Rae is a business woman and currently owns and operates the H-Diamond Ranch with her husband.
 Rae graduated from Montana State University-Billings with a Bachelor of Science in Business Administration and a Masters in Communications and Information Systems.
 She has extensive experience in fiscal management, grant writing and grant management experience.
 She loves animals, gardening, jogging and is currently pursuing a doctoral degree at the University of Montana.